Want to install Joomla? This Joomla tutorial is actually for you! It is written to guide you on the different ways to install Joomla.

 After starting PHP Runner, you will have to download phpmyadmin.
 To download phpmyadmin, click on download phpmyadmin.
 It will download phpmyadmin into the htdocs folder in your Android storage.

 Use Easy Unzip file to extract the copy of Joomla you downloaded earlier into the htdocs folder in your Android storage (where phpmyadmin was downloaded to).

 Installing Joomla on Android – Step 3

 The name of the Joomla folder in your htdocs will be similar to Joomla_3.9.0-Stable-Full_Package, where 3.9.0 is the version of Joomla.
-Your own would be different, depending on the version of Joomla you downloaded.
+Your own may be different, depending upon the version of Joomla you downloaded.

 Installing Joomla on Android – Step 4

 On the configuration stage, enter your main configuration settings and the super user account details, by filling the form provided.
 Click next to proceed to the next installation stage (database configuration).